demmings/gsSQL/README.md

           ```
         * Advantage of this syntax:
           * This syntax WILL automatically trigger the custom function to re-run if table data changes (which keeps results up to date).
+          * If the range is a string, it is not automatically re-run if data changes.
+          * Ranges in a string are loaded within the function, which bypasses the sheets custom function paramter limt on large data sets.
         * Unique Column titles are REQUIRED in the data.
           * The first row of data in the Sheets Range MUST contain titles that will be used as the field name.
         * Each table requires two entries.
 This is repeated for each table referenced in the SQL.